Why Do People Use Telegram? The US Is Missing Out

 2. If you are building a community, Telegram groups scale to 200,000 members with moderation tools and topic threads.
 That beats Discord, WhatsApp, and Facebook groups for large, active communities.

 3. If you value privacy, Telegram collects far less data than WhatsApp or iMessage.
 It is independently owned, not tied to Meta or Apple.
-Secret chats offer end-to-end encryption for sensitive conversations — with screenshot blocking, self-destruct timers, and zero server-side storage.
+Secret Chats offer end-to-end encryption for sensitive conversations — with screenshot blocking, self-destruct timers, and zero server-side storage.

 4. If you are in the US and have never tried Telegram, you are part of the 91% missing out on a platform that 1 billion people worldwide already rely on.
 Download it, join a few channels in your niche, and see what the rest of the world figured out years ago.